Do You Capitalize Articles in Title Case?

 If you've ever stared at a title case headline and thought, "Why does the look wrong here?", you're not alone.
 Articles (a, an, the) are tiny words, but they change the look of a title fast.

-Here’s the bottom line: in Title Case, you usually don’t capitalize articles.
-However, there are a few important exceptions, and your style guide matters.
+The short version: in title case, you usually do not capitalize articles.
+There are a few exceptions, and your style guide matters more than your instinct.

 Simple Capitalization Rules for Articles in Title Case (with the key exceptions)